 If the SRB green lights a PIF during one of its quarterly meetings, then you may proceed with preparing a formal nomination for the state and national registers.
 As you prepare the nomination, DHR’s regional staff will continue to serve as your first point of contact throughout the process.

 Some points to consider regarding the nomination process:

 Both Virginia VLR and National Register both were established in 1966.
 For more than 50 years, DHR has continually maintained high standards for the evaluation and nomination process.
 Listing is thus selective and honorific.

-DHR staff will be glad to answer questions regarding the register program and the PIF or formal nomination process and procedures.
+DHR staff will be glad to answer questions regarding the Register program and the PIF and nomination process and procedures.

 Updated September 13, 2018